IndicoDataSolutions/virga/virga/_cli/templates/boilerplate/README.md

 schema = Schema(query=RootQuery)

 # this for no authentication or database access
-# it is equivalent to using GraphQLRoute
+# it is equivalent to just using GraphQLRoute
 app.add_route("/graphql", SessionedGraphQLRoute(schema=schema))

 # this for authentication